truefoundry/truefoundry-docs/deployment/train_and_deploy_model.md

 ### Deploying the training job

 In this section, we will deploy the model training code we defined in the above section.
-Before we begin,
-1. You need to have the `servicefoundry` python library installed.
-2. You need to create an workspace and keep the workspace _FQN_ handy.

-> **_NOTE:_** A workspace is a resource (CPU, Memory) bound environment where we deploy jobs, services.
+You can either deploy using the python APIs or you can deploy using a YAML file and the `servicefoundry deploy` command.

 #### Defining and deploying using our python API